jebutton/flysimchk/README.md

 2) Improved example planes and checklists.
 3) Better installation system.

-System Requirements:
+System Requirements For Running from Source:
-1) Currently only known to work on Windows 10.
+1) Currently only tested on Windows 10.
 2) You must have the latest PyInquier package installed